1st Squadron, 1st Cavalry Regiment

 The 1st Squadron, 1st Cavalry Regiment is the BCT cavalry squadron assigned to the 2nd Brigade Combat Team, 1st Armored Division.
-Carrying the lineage of Company A, United States Regiment of Dragoons, the squadron has served in the Mexican War, Civil War, various Indian Wars, the Spanish–American War, the Philippine Insurrection, World War II, Vietnam, and the Global War on Terrorism.
+Carrying the lineage of Company A, United States Regiment of Dragoons, the squadron has served in the Mexican-American War, Civil War, various Indian wars, the Spanish–American War, the Philippine Insurrection, World War II, Vietnam, and the Global War on Terrorism.

 History

 Early history

-From 1833-1945, the 1st US Cavalry Regiment has distinguished itself across most of America's battlefields.
+From 1833-1945, the 1st US Cavalry Regiment has distinguished itself across most of America's battlefields, including the Mexican-American War, Spanish–American War, the Philippine Insurrection, and World War II.
 The current 1st Squadron carries the lineage of the original Company A from the unit's constitution in 1833 through the implementation of the Combat Arms Regimental System in 1957.
 For more information on the early beginnings of the 1st Squadron's pre-history, see the 1st Cavalry Regiment.

-Cold War; 1945-1954
+Cold War; 1945–1954

 After World War II, the Regiment reorganized as the 1st Tank Battalion, was later converted to the 1st Constabulary Squadron, serving on occupation duty in Germany until December 1948, when it was inactivated.
 Reactivated as the 1st Medium Tank Battalion in March, 1951 at Fort Hood, Texas, the Regiment served with Combat Command A, 1st Armored Division, until February 1962 when the remainder of the 1st Armored Division was reactivated.
-At this time the Regiment was redesignated as the 1st Squadron, 1st Cavalry Regiment (or 1-1 Cavalry), and resumed its historic role as the “eyes and ears” of its parent organization.
+At this time the Regiment was redesignated as the 1st Squadron, 1st Cavalry Regiment (or 1-1 Cavalry), and resumed its historic role as the "eyes and ears" of its parent organization.

 During October, 1962, as a result of the Cuban Missile Crisis, the Squadron moved to Fort Stewart, Georgia with other elements of the 1st Armored Division.
 As the world situation eased, the Squadron participated in a STRAC (Strategic Army Corps) mobility exercise and amphibious training at Port Everglades, Florida.
-During the spring of 1963 the Squadron took part in the STRICOM (Simulation, Training & Instrumentation Command) exercise “Swift Strike,” and then returned to Fort Hood.
+During the spring of 1963 the Squadron took part in the STRICOM (Simulation, Training & Instrumentation Command) exercise "Swift Strike," and then returned to Fort Hood.